NanoCommons/identifiers/README.md

 * an ontological classification (could be suggested based on the chemical composition?)
 * a webpage
 * a provider, contact, or project name

+Keep in mind that provided data is provided to the registry under the [CCZero license](LICENSE.md).

+## Providing data